Needham Maintains CIENA (CIEN) Buy Recommendation

 Additional reading:

-- Form of Director Restricted Stock Unit Agreement for Ciena Corporation 2017 Omnibus Incentive Plan*
+- Ciena Reports Fiscal Third Quarter 2023 Financial Results Revenue increased 23% year-over-year

 - © Ciena Corporation 2023.
 All rights reserved.
 Proprietary information.
-Ciena Corporation Period ended April 29, 2023 June 6, 2023 Earnings Presentation 2© Ciena Corporation 2023.
+Ciena Corporation Period ended July 29, 2023 August 31, 2023 Earnings Presentation 2© Ciena Corporation 2023.
 All rights reserved.
 Proprietary information.
-Forward-looking statemen
+Forward-looking statem

 Fintel is one of the most comprehensive investing research platforms available to individual investors, traders, financial advisors, and small hedge funds.